Heat Diffusion Equation (2D)

 Each fractional step results in a tridiagonal linear system, alternating between the $x$- and $y$-directions.
 This decomposition improves computational efficiency while retaining the stability benefits of implicit schemes.

-As in the Crank–Nicolson approach, the coefficients and right-hand side vectors of these systems must be adjusted appropriately based on the prescribed boundary conditions (Dirichlet or Neumann).
-See the CNA section for examples of boundary treatment.
+As in the previous implicit schemes for linear problems, the coefficients and right-hand side vectors of these systems must be adjusted appropriately based on the prescribed boundary conditions (Dirichlet or Neumann).
+See the previous sections for examples of boundary treatment.

 For implementation details, refer to the source code.